gunnertech/aws-severless-react-template/README.md

 2. Add integration with Serverless Auroa via serverless.yml / CloudFormation
 3. Add example for all Amplify "categories"
 4. Add Branch integration
+5. Document how to add a team member to an existing project